Notsew/ruby_jwt/README.md

 	{:name => "Chris", :role => "Admin"}

 payload_options are the current named claims in the JWT draft.
 These will be merged into the payload hash.

 	:iss => the issuer
 	:aud => the audience the token is intended for
 	:exp => should expire in X number of seconds.
 This will be added to the :iat in the payload to give you the datetime in seconds the token will expire.

-header_options are the current typ and algorithm.  you can also pass in any custom fields and they will be added to the header.
+header_options are the current typ and alg.  you can also pass in any custom fields and they will be added to the header.

 To decode the a token:

 	JWT.decode(token)

 Note this will not verify the token.
 This will return a DecodeResponse object, it consists of header, payload, and signature